zpaulson001/tyny/README.md

   - ✅ Add support for Nvidia's Parakeet models
   - ✅ Provide feedback to the user every second
   - ✅ Allow users to create translation "rooms" that can be joined by other users
-- 📝 Create a frontend system to handle the translation room
+- ✅ Create a frontend system to handle translation rooms

+## Chores

+- [ ] Migrate transcription service from Modal to Cloudrun for faster startup times
+- [ ] Migrate FE to Nuxt 4

 Legend: